The Beijen/Beyen Family Site

 In later years typewriters and computers were used.
 Therefore, the difference is now much more visible.

 The spelling of the surname gives no indication to which of the families Beijen or Beyen one belongs.
-The next overviews can illustrate this.
+The next overview can illustrate this.

 Personal Record Cards and Personal Record Lists